Gmail to Google Sheets: 4 Ways to Connect Gmail and Sheets

 Get Started

-The fastest way to set up a Gmail-to-Google Sheets integration is with Quicktion.
+Quicktion is the fastest way to set up a Gmail-to-Google Sheets integration.
 Create a free account, connect your Google account, and start saving emails in under two minutes — either with the Gmail add-on or email forwarding.

 For a complete walkthrough of every feature, read our guide to saving emails to Google Sheets.